 The emergence of big data

 Big data is shaking the healthcare industry.
-It is helping the industry progress in all fronts including precision medicine, predictive analytics, fraud detection, and clinical trials.
+It is helping the industry progress on all fronts including precision medicine, predictive analytics, fraud detection, and clinical trials.
 It has affected all healthcare areas from oncology, neurology, genomics, to cardiology.
 Patient-specific data gathered from patient monitoring tools such as wearables, home monitors, and smartphones is boosting the patient experience and improving health outcomes.
 Big data allows healthcare professionals to analyze sizeable medical data sets across a vast population to explore research and treatment opportunities.

 Role of IoT